ShailjaB7901/Fashion-Analytics-/README.md

 #### 2. Creating my own library, pyFashion.

 Within the library I created a module "Fashionanalyzer" which takes provided text, lemitizes it, and matches it with the inbuilt fashion vocabulary words, and returns the frequency of each word.
-This shortened and made the code a lot cleaner, because there is no loner a need to write nested functions that split the text and lemmitize it. pyFashion has spacy dependencies to do it.
+This shortened and made the code a lot cleaner, because there is no longer a need to write nested functions that split the text and lemmitize it. pyFashion has spacy dependencies to do it.